Vi-Ku/IPE_Assignement/README.md

 Files for IPE assignment
 ### This repository a part of the _course_ project at [IIITDM Kancheepuram](http://www.iiitdm.ac.in/).
 Here in this wee are explorig the various __Algorithms__ used to solve **INVERSE PROBLEMS IN ENGINEERING**.
 Now having this in mind we will be pointing few key features of this workshop.

-1.Linera Algebra
+1. Algebra
-  -Matrices
+  - Matrices
-  -Transformations
+  - Transformations
-  -Inverse of the Matrix
+  - Inverse of the Matrix
-    -Pseudo Inverse
+    - Pseudo Inverse
-    -Existence of Inverse
+    - Existence of Inverse
-2.Tomography
+2. Tomography
-  -How Computer Tomography works
+  - How Computer Tomography works
-  -Mathematics involved in these
+  - Mathematics involved in these

 To do
 - [ ]Submit Matlab Assignment 2.